ehendrix23/tesla_dashcam/README.rst

 *--output <path/filename>*

   Path/filename for the resulting video.
 If a filename is provided here and --merge is set then the resulting merged video will be saved with this filename.
 The event videos will be stored within the same folder.
+To just provide a filename, but keeping the default folder based on platform, add an extension to the name.
+For example, providing "event" will create the files in folder event, but providing "event.mp4" will instead create the movie file event.mp4 in the default folder.

 *--motion_only*

   Default: False